 The RSM describes the nature of the electricity for use by reporting energy consumers who do not purchase NZ Energy Certificates directly from generators.
-It is a key part of how greenhouse gases are accounted for in New Zealand.
+It is a key part of how greenhouse gas emissions are accounted for in New Zealand.

-The RSM has been calculated for the period from 1 April 2019 to 31 March 2020.
-This was the first year in which NZ Energy Certificates were transacted in New Zealand, and so the RSM remains similar to the NSM.
+The RSM has been calculated for the period from 1 April 2020 to 31 March 2021.
+This was the second year in which NZ Energy Certificates (NZ-ECs) were transacted in New Zealand, and so the RSM remains similar to the NSM.

-National Supply Mix: the total mix of electricity generation supplying New Zealand's domestic demand.
+National Supply Mix (NSM): the total mix of electricity generation supplying New Zealand's domestic demand.

-National Supply Emissions Factor: the emissions factor of the National Supply Mix.
+National Supply Factor (NSF): the emissions factor of the National Supply Mix.

-Residual Supply Mix: the mix of electricity generation minus volumes transacted within the NZECS.
+Residual Supply Mix (RSM): the mix of electricity generation minus volumes transacted within the NZECS.

-Residual supply Emissions Factor: the emissions factor of the Residual Supply Mix.
+Residual supply Factor (RSF): the emissions factor of the Residual Supply Mix.